10 Benefits of Botox: and 4 Mistakes That Could Age Your Face

 Older people (over 50) with weak frontalis muscles, those with naturally low brows, or those have been getting Botox for forehead lines for many years are most susceptible to ptosis.

-A study in the Annals of Dermatology showed that intradermal injection Botox (Micro Botox) resulted in reduced wrinkles with less ptosis (brow heaviness and droop).
+A study in the Annals of Dermatology found that intradermal injections of botulinum toxin (Micro Botox) were associated with wrinkle reduction and a lower incidence of ptosis (brow heaviness and drooping).

 2. Under Eye Wrinkles